kokerinks/tp/docs/UserGuide.md

 *  `edit 1 hp/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower ag/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing allergens.

+🌟 **Benefit**:  Keep your customer records up-to-date with the edit command.
+Whether a member moves to a new address or changes their phone number, you can easily update their profile, ensuring effective communication and personalized service.
 💡 **Tip**: You can also use this command if you accidentally make an error when updating details of a member.

-## 4.12 Locating members by name : `find`
+### 4.12 Locating members by name : `find`

 Finds members whose names contain any of the given keywords.

-🌟 **Benefit**: Quickly locate a member's details using the find command, perfect for when you need to access a customer's loyalty information during a transaction or when providing personalized customer service.

 Format: `find KEYWORD [MORE_KEYWORDS]`